devEffort/funLoans/README.md

 Sorting facilities - `O(klgk)`.
 Depending on the choice of inbuilt sort, this can be reduced. e.g bucket or counting sort modified for floats can help.

-Assigning a single loan to facilities - worst case `O(k)`. k is number of facilities
+Assigning a single loan to facilities - worst case `O(k)`. k is number of facilities.

+If we remove the facilities that do not have any available funds to loan (from the sorted list), then the complexity is further reduced to be `k-t` (where `t` is number of faciities with 0 available balance).